-Recognized by critics, orchestras, and audiences alike as "a splendid conductor" possessing "a poet's sensitivity and a craftsman's efficiency," Morihiko Nakahara is a young man making a name for himself.
-He has been with the Spokane Symphony since the 2002/2003 Season, first as Associate Conductor and now in a redefined role of Resident Conductor.
+Recognized by critics, orchestras, and audiences alike as "a splendid conductor" possessing "a poet's sensitivity and a craftsman's efficiency," Morihiko Nakahara is making a name for himself.
+He has been with the Spokane Symphony since the 2002-03 Season, first as Associate Conductor and now in a redefined role of Resident Conductor.
 In addition, he has served as Music Director of the South Carolina Philharmonic since Fall 2008.

-Increasingly regarded as a leading young conductor equally at home in a wide range of repertoire and concert formats, Nakahara was featured in the League of American Orchestras' prestigious Bruno Walter National Conductor Preview in March 2005, hosted by the Jacksonville Symphony Orchestra.
-Since then, he has developed a close working relationship with the JSO, conducting the orchestra annually and serving as its associate conductor during the 2007/2008 season.
-As a guest conductor, Nakahara has led the symphonies of Toledo, Lansing, Peoria, Lubbock, Southwest Michigan, Billings, and Missoula, as well as the Chicago Pro Musica and the Lexington Philharmonic.
-During the 2010/2011 season, he will appear with the Chattanooga Symphony Orchestra and the Green Bay Symphony Orchestra.
+Regarded as a leading conductor equally at home in a wide range of repertoire and concert formats, Nakahara was featured in the League of American Orchestras' prestigious Bruno Walter National Conductor Preview in March 2005, hosted by the Jacksonville Symphony Orchestra.
+Since then, he has developed a close working relationship with the JSO, conducting the orchestra annually and serving as its associate conductor during the 2007-08 Season.
+As a guest conductor, Nakahara has led the symphonies of Toledo, Lansing, Peoria, Lubbock, Southwest Michigan, Billings, and Missoula, the Chattanooga Symphony and the Green Bay Symphony, as well as the Chicago Pro Musica and the Lexington Philharmonic.

 A native of Kagoshima, Japan, Nakahara holds a Master of Music degree in Instrumental Conducting from the University of Cincinnati College-Conservatory of Music, where he studied with Rodney Winther.
 In 1998 he received a Bachelor of Music degree in Music Education with distinction from Andrews University.
 He has done additional conducting studies with Larry Rachleff, Mark Gibson, Jerry Junkin, and Alan Mitchell.
 He has taught at Eastern Washington University and Andrews University.
 Currently, he divides his time between Spokane and Columbia, S.C.